jmettraux/aac_magic/src/_descriptions_in.md

 More static uses of the ball are common, to simply prevent light/vision from crossing the ball radius.

+## Night Hut

+Chamber of obscurity, no light comes in or out.

+Loose night threads woven in the form of a hut absorb light.
+Anything goes though except light.

+(It's practical for weaver who do film photography).

 ## Quartz Ball

 Magic revealing floating ball.